Skip to content

 Are you interested in scientific procedures, health care, and helping people?
 If so, consider a career in histotechnology.

-The Histotechnician (HT) is a medical lab worker responsible for processing surgical tissues, biopsies, and autopsy specimens for microscopic review by pathologists.
+Histotechnicians process surgical tissues, biopsies, and autopsy specimens in medical labs for microscopic examination by pathologists.
 The arrangement of cells in a tissue sample can often detect illnesses such as cancer or serious infections.
 Because the histotechnician must handle tissue properly from start to finish, attention to detail and strong fine motor skills are essential.
 Empathy for patient well-being and the ability to manage high levels of autonomy are additional characteristics of successful histotechnicians.

 To enter the histotechnology program, choose one of two pathways: